 More information about our research projects and achievements can be found on the MECO Research page.
 Additional questions about research in the department may be addressed to our Research Director in MECO, Dr. Fiona Martin.

 This blog was been designed and developed by the 2016-2017 Media@Sydney Convenor Dr Penny O’Donnell and podcaster and webpublisher Ms Eugenia Lee, with Go Daddy know-how from Dr Jonathon Hutchinson, IT technical support from the Digital Media Unit’s Phil Glen and Marc Fernando, and lots of help with the audiovisuals from the DMU’s Maria Barbagallo and Shelagh Stanton.
 Professor Gerard Goggin inspired us to periscope and podcast.
-The 2018 Media@Sydney seminar series is convened by Professor Heather Horst with the support of Dr. Francesco Bailo, Dr. Jolynna Sinanan and PhD Candidate Kyle Moore.
+The 2019 Media@Sydney seminar series is convened by Professor Heather Horst and Dr. Jolynna Sinanan with the support of Dr Kyle Moore.